Azure/ADX-in-a-Day-Lab1/README.md

  Find out how many records are in the table

   ```
-githubraw
+logsRaw
 | summarize count() // or: count
   ```

-Find out how many records have CreatedAt between 1-Oct-2022 and 31-Oct-2022
+Find out how minimum and maximum Timestamp

   ```
-githubraw
-| where CreatedAt between (datetime('2022-10-01') .. datetime('2022-10-31'))
+logsRaw
-| summarize count()
+| summarize min(Timestamp), max(Timestamp)
  ```

 KQL makes it simple to access fields in JSON and treat them like an independent column:

 ```
-githubraw
+logsRaw
+| where Component == "DOWNLOADER"
 | take 100
-| extend reponame= Repo.name, author = Payload.pull_request.user.login
+| extend originalSize=Properties.OriginalSize, compressedSize=Properties.compressedSize
 ```

 ---
 #### Task 2: Explore the table and columns 🎓
 Write a query to get the schema of the table.
-Hint: Observe there are 2 new columns RepoName and Author.
-Try to extract from Repo and Payload columns.
+Hint: Observe there are 2 new columns originalSize and compressedSize with datatype 'long'

 Example result:
 <img src="/assets/images/Schema.png" width="400">